BIGJRA/BIGJRA.github.io/raw/reborn/appendices.md

 - **gen5weather**: Weather lasts indefinitely unless replaced or cancelled.
 - **unrealtime**: Time now progresses at an unreal rate, is no longer tied to system time.
 - **monowoke / wokemono**: Allows you to start with Porygon.
 Guarantees Lower Peridot event will be Espurr.
 Guarantees Malchous egg will be Nincada.
 Guarantees Slum Egg will be Drowzee.
 Guarantees Rhodochrine trade will be Cryogonal or Carbink.
-- **freestarter / mystarter / customstart**: Allows the player to select a custom starter Pokémon of their choice.
+- **freestarter / mystarter / customstart**: Allows the player to select a custom starter Pokemon of their choice.
 - **inversemode**: All battles have an inverted type chart.
-- **debug / debugmode**: Allows players to modify their Pokémon freely, without the potential to ruin save files. *It is highly recommended to use this password instead of using the game's debug mode, which is intended for developers and can have unexpected negative consequences.*
+- **debug / debugmode**: Allows players to modify their Pokemon freely, without the potential to ruin save files. *It is highly recommended to use this password instead of using the game's debug mode, which is intended for developers and can have unexpected negative consequences.*
 - **nopuzzles / puzzleskip**: Skips overworld, non-battle puzzles.
 - **doubles / colosseum / blueberry**: All trainer fights are set to be Double Battles!